petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 This follows a similar principle as above:
-Avoid giving lists of steps to follow in the README, which is sort of like a non-automated pipeline written in prose.
+Avoid giving lists of steps to follow in the README, which is like a non-automated pipeline written in prose.
+Instead, automated it.

 For example, you might have something like
 "to run the simulations...",
 "to create the plots...",